franbucho/ProfileMiniGame/README.md

 # Snake Game 🐍 - Classic Arcade with Score Saving & Email Share

-A simple but fun Snake game implemented in vanilla JavaScript, HTML5 Canvas, and CSS.
+A simple but fun Snake game implemented in vanilla JavaScript, HTML5 Canvas, and CSS..

 **Features:**